certara/tidyvpc/README.md

 ```

 ### Data Preprocessing
-`tidyvpc` requires specific structure of observed and simulated data in order to sucessfully generate VPC.
+`tidyvpc` requires specific structure of observed and simulated data in order to successfully generate VPC.

 * DV cannot be missing in observed/simulated data i.e. subset `MDV == 0`
 * Observed data must be ordered by: Subject-ID, IVAR (Time)